Okpogho: Ona Okpogho (OnaDoo or Ona Okpogho)

-Religion
+Religion and Beliefs

 Okpogho people like other South-Eastern Nigerians are predominantly Christians.
 Other non-religious faiths like Traditionalism and Habalism are strongly practiced by a very few minority that still hold strongly to ancient believes and faith.
 Roman Catholic is the dominant Christian faith practiced in Okpogho.

 Okpogho Youth General Assembly (OYGA)

 Okpogho Youth General Assembly - (OYGA) was formed following an uprising within the Okpogho community, the youth in demonstration poor infrastructure and to seek government attention aimed at uniting all able-bodied youth in the community formed a strong YOUTH ORGANIZATION under the leadership of Mr. Sylvester Enezu and Mr. Tochukwu Ucheama.

 On 21 August 2021, The Okpogho Youths General Association (OYGA) under the able leadership of Mr. Sylvester Enezu successfully galvanized the Community youths from all over the country and in diaspora for the epoch making maiden meeting held in Okpogho Mbanito - the ancestral land and original settlement of the Okpogho Kingdom comprising the five Communities - Imezi Okpogho, Ukwuagba Okpogho, Okube Okpogho, Ngbuta Okpogho and Mbanito Okpogho.
 The new youth organ (OYGA) vowed to change the narrative of sitting and waiting for the government.
 The 21st August 2021 meeting reviewed the Agricultural endowment and potentials that have been abandoned, her rich minerals, and the pitiable state of her roads as well as other basic amenities.
 On this stance, a Clarion call was made to for development funds, and over 2 million Naira was instantly raised and donations to continue even after the meeting.